mahshid1373/BGC_Prediction/README.md

 Comparison of coordinates reported by tools.
 ```
-Unique regions in GECCO: 2
+Unique regions in GECCO: 5
-Unique regions in AntiSMASH: 5
+Unique regions in AntiSMASH: 2
-Unique regions in DeepBGC: 87
+Unique regions in DeepBGC: 81
-Intersection between GECCO and AntiSMASH: 26
+Intersection between GECCO and AntiSMASH: 4
-Intersection between GECCO and DeepBGC: 26
+Intersection between GECCO and DeepBGC: 5
-Intersection between AntiSMASH and DeepBGC: 21
+Intersection between AntiSMASH and DeepBGC: 1
-Intersection across all three tools: 21
+Intersection across all three tools: 19
 ```

 Visualization of overlaps using Venn diagram.